Skip to main content

 css() — scoped styles

-Create a group of scoped styles with css():
+Create a group of scoped styles with css() and the token helper:

 const styles = css({